sdsc-hpc-training-org/expanse-101/expanse-101/docs/index.md

 expanse.sdsc.edu.

 ## Misc Notes/Updates:
-* In August of 2022, the NSF ACCESS program was launched.
-ACCESS is designed to replace the XSEDE project.
-For more information, see: https://access-ci.org*
 *  You must have an Expanse account in order to access the system.
    * To obtain an account, users may submit a proposal through the ACCESS Allocation Request System at https://access-ci.org/about/get-started/#start, or request a Trial Account from SDSC: consult@sdsc.edu.
    * For more details, see https://www.sdsc.edu/support/user_guides/expanse.html#access